 That’s it!
 You should now have the beginning of an awesome home theatre lighting configuration.

 Next you can get creative, add some more lights and perhaps even introduce some colour changing!
-I hope you found this tutorial useful, please let me know what you thought in the comments below!
+I hope you found this tutorial useful, please feel free to take a look at some of my other cool tutorials!